|

 In Japan's Underclass: Day

-Laborers and the Homeles by Hideo Aoki (2006) the term anko refers to
+Laborers and the Homeless by Hideo Aoki (2006) the term anko refers to

 the lowest class of day laborers (p.
 142).
 The author explains in footnote